Lawrence Schiller: Career

 Schiller was born in 1936 in Brooklyn to Jewish parents and grew up outside of San Diego, California.
 After attending Pepperdine College in Los Angeles, he worked for Life magazine, Paris Match, The Sunday Times, Time, Newsweek, Stern, and The Saturday Evening Post as a freelance photojournalist.

+Schiller's best known work as a photographer are the sessions he took with Marilyn Monroe in the early 1960s.
+Schiller first photographed Monroe in May 1960 on the set of Let’s Make Love, and then again in 1962 when he was hired to photograph the star on the set of what would become the last film she would ever work on, the unfinished Something’s Got To Give.
+His photos of her have been showcased in art exhibitions and his 2015 book Marilyn & Me.

-He published his first book, LSD, in 1966.
-Since then Schiller has published 17 books, including W. Eugene Smith's book Minamata and Norman Mailer's Marilyn.
-Having produced and directed the 1967 Capitol Records audio documentary album Why Did Lenny Bruce Die?, he collaborated with Albert Goldman on the bestseller in 1974 Ladies and Gentleman--Lenny Bruce!!, and also with Norman Mailer on the 1980 New York Times bestseller and the made-for-television motion picture of The Executioner's Song as well as in 1995 Oswald's Tale.
-His own books that became national bestsellers and made the New York Times Bestseller list include American Tragedy, Perfect Murder, Perfect Town, Cape May Court House, and Into the Mirror.
+Schiller has published 17 books, starting with LSD in 1966.
+Other notable books he has collaborated on include W. Eugene Smith's book Minamata, and Norman Mailer's Marilyn, The Executioner's Song, and Oswald's Tale.
+Having produced and directed the 1967 Capitol Records audio documentary album Why Did Lenny Bruce Die?, he also collaborated with Albert Goldman on Ladies and Gentleman--Lenny Bruce!! in 1974.
+He has also written books independently, including American Tragedy, Perfect Murder, Perfect Town, Cape May Court House, and Into the Mirror.

 He has directed seven motion pictures and miniseries for television; The Executioner's Song and Peter the Great won five Emmys.
 American Tragedy, Perfect Murder, Perfect Town and Into the Mirror were made into television mini-series for CBS, all of which Schiller produced and directed.
-In 2008, after the death of the writer Norman Mailer, he was named Senior Advisor to the Norman Mailer Estate.
-Schiller was a close friend of Mailer and collaborator on five of his works.
-Schiller also served on the executive board of the Norman Mailer Society.

 Following the June 12, 1994 stabbing deaths of O.J Simpson's ex-wife Nicole Brown Simpson and her friend Ron Goldman, Schiller collaborated with Simpson, who was in jail awaiting his famous murder trial at the time, on a book called I Want to Tell You, which was billed as the former football star answering questions from fans about his life and the incident.
 Following Simpson's acquittal on murder charges, Schiller and former Time magazine journalist Jim Willwerth co-wrote American Tragedy: The Uncensored Story of the Simpson Defense, considered one of the best books about the case.
 Dan Whitcomb, who covered the sensational trial for Reuters, worked for Schiller as a researcher on the book.